akkartik/mu/Readme.md

 *Taking Mu for a spin*

-Mu is currently implemented in C++ and requires a unix-like environment.
-It's been tested on Ubuntu and Mac OS X, on x86, x86\_64 and ARMv7 with recent versions of gcc and clang.
+Mu is currently implemented in C++ and requires a Unix-like environment.
+It's been tested on Ubuntu and Mac OS X, on x86, x86\_64 and ARMv7 with recent versions of GCC and Clang.
 Since it uses no recent language features and has no exotic dependencies, it should work with most reasonable versions, compilers or processors.